hilltop-software/sampler_qa_checks_demo/README.md

 > [!NOTE]
 > You do no have to implement your plugin following this architecture.
 All your plugin must do is implement an entry point for `sampler_qa_checks()` and use `HilltopHost.Sampler.SaveQACheck()` to save your QA checks to the database.
 >
-> Even saving QA checks is optional, you may chose to write a report and save it somewhere instead, or send a notification, it's entirely up to you.
-For example, you may wish to save just a single `OK` QA check for the whole run, once all results are in and all checks pass.
+> Even saving QA checks is optional.
+You could write a report to file or send a notification, it's entirely up to you.
+For example, you may wish to save just a single `OK` QA check for the run, once all results are in and all checks pass.

 ## Hilltop Python package installation